Cardinal Clinic

-Privacy Policy
+Privacy Notice

 We take our duty to protect your personal information and confidentiality very seriously and are committed to taking appropriate measures to ensure it is held securely and only accessed by those with a need to know.
 We take care to meet our legal and regulatory duties.
+We aim to be transparent about how we hold information and inform you about this through this privacy notice.

 The Clinicians caring for you keep records about your health and any treatment and care you receive from us.
 These records, which may be written on paper or held on computer, help to ensure that you receive the best possible care.
+We may update this notice at any time but if we do so, we will provide you with an updated version of this notice by making it available on our website as soon as is reasonably practical.

 What kind of information is held about you?